I love making tasty and nutritious dishes at home; it's a much healthier (and more cost-effective!) solution than going out to eat.

 I am one of those few people that just can't get into the white breast meat of the turkey, so the recipe I am using today is using turkey thighs.

 I marinate the turkey thighs with soy sauce, mustard, hot pepper sauce, olive oil, S/P, and balsamic vinegar.
 Then I lift it out of there and rolling them in oats.
 You heard me: old-fashioned Quaker oats.
-I found out that of the top ten stress-reducing foods, oats was number one and are also gluten-free.
+I found out that of the top ten stress-reducing foods, oats were number one and are also gluten-free.

 I roasted these turkey thighs in my little toaster oven, and I'll tell you what they were fabulous.
 The oats roasted into a crispy nutty flavor, and the turkey is so moist on the inside.
 You can see from the photo how moist and tender they are.